Digital Spring Cleaning - How To Clear The Clutter Like A CEO

 Try “theme-ing” your days.
 Instead of time-blocking, which I find too restrictive and not feasible with a baby, I assign a top-level category for each day.
 Like, Mondays are Marketing, Tuesdays are Client Work, etc. That way, whenever and however I have time to work, I know what I should be working on.

-You can get your own editable copy of my Ideal Work Week template in the Pinterest + Entrepreneurship Resource Library below!
+You can get your own editable copy of my Ideal Work Week template inside Pinterest PowerUp.

 Click the button below to get in touch!